 The Greek America Foundation is proud to announce that the Constantine and Patricia Mavroyannis Scholarship recipients for 2018 are Marios Galanis of Stanford University, Georgios Gounaris of the University of Pennsylvania, Elias Kokkas of the University of Tennessee, Knoxville, Panagiotis Stavropoulos of the University of Toronto and Houri Christina Tarazi of Harvard University.

 All students are of Greek heritage.
 Each student will receive an award of $5,000 to support doctoral research in physics for the 2018-2019 academic year.
 Constantine and Patricia Mavroyannis would like to congratulate Marios, Georgios, Elias, Panagiotis and Houri on their exceptional academic achievements in the field of theoretical physics.

 Marios is in his second year studying theoretical physics at Stanford University.
 His research area is astrophysical black holes and probing ultralight scalar dark matter.

-The Constantine and Patricia Mavroyannis Scholarship is open to graduate students who are either Greek or of Greek heritage and are enrolled in a PhD program in either theoretical physics or physical chemistry in the Faculty of Science at a North American university.
-The scholarship is in the amount of $5,000 and is awarded on an annual basis in the fall semester.
+The Constantine and Patricia Mavroyannis Scholarship is open to graduate students who are either Greek or of Greek heritage and are enrolled in a PhD program in either theoretical physics or physical chemistry in the faculty of science at a North American university.
+The $5,000 scholarship is awarded on an annual basis in the fall semester.

 Contact: Jennifer Kellogg, firstname.lastname@example.org